hoangtu0701/clutch/README.md

 secret_keys/
-├── openai.key                # REQUIRED: paste your OpenAI API key (just the key string) ├── openrouter.key            # OPTIONAL: not needed right now └── google_tts_key.json       # OPTIONAL: service account JSON to enable Google TTS streaming
+├── openai.key                # REQUIRED: paste your OpenAI API key (just the key string) ├── openrouter.key            # OPTIONAL: not needed right now └── google_tts_key.json       # OPTIONAL: paste your service account JSON to enable Google TTS streaming
 ```

 - If **`google_tts_key.json` is missing**, Clutch will **automatically** use local TTS: Piper (for low VRAM) or Coqui XTTS (for high VRAM).
 - If **`openai.key` is missing**, the app cannot call the model and won’t work.

 > ⏳ **Heads-up:** first startup can take a bit (model + audio warmup).
-Leave the window alone for ~30–60s on first run.
+Leave the window alone for ~30s on first run.

 ---

-## 📦 Download Required Models & Optional Python Runtime
+## 📦 Download Required Models

-The following folders are **not included** in the GitHub repo due to size limits.
+The following folder is **not included** in the GitHub repo due to size limits.

 📥 Download from Google Drive:
 👉 [Clutch folders](https://drive.google.com/drive/folders/1wAPdx7JF7OL3bMVblcqT-djFfrwNv_vB?usp=sharing)